Uvacoder/startpage-dashy-dashboard/docs/developing.md

-├── styles                        # Directory of all globally used common SCSS styles ├── utils                         # Directory of re-used helper functions │  ├── ArrowKeyNavigation.js      # Functionality for arrow-key navigation │  ├── Auth.js                    # Handles all authentication related actions
+├── styles                        # Directory of all globally used common SCSS styles ├── utils                         # Directory of re-used helper functions │  ├── ArrowKeyNavigation.js      # Functionality for arrow-key navigation │  ├── Auth.js                    # Handles all Authentication related actions
 │  ├── ClickOutside.js            # A directive for detecting click, used to hide dropdown, modal or context menu │  ├── ConfigAccumulator.js       # Central place for managing and combining config │  ├── ConfigHelpers.js           # Helper functions for managing configuration